dimi-lab/STITCH/README.md

 renv::restore()
 ```

-This will install all the necessary R packages specified in the repository.
+This will install all the necessary R packages specified in the repository, and might take a while.

 ### 3. Prepare the Sample Information Sheet
 Create a sample information sheet in tab-delimited format with at least the following first three columns.
 Ensure that the first three column names are "sampleid", "condition", "secondary_output".